ClemensElflein/openmower.de/content/en/docs/troubleshooting/gps-rtk/_index.md

 Now let's connect NTRIP.
 We assume that you either found a suitable [NTRIP node somewhere nearby](https://discord.com/channels/958476543846412329/980099128879108137/980100319700742145) (<30km) or running your own [base station]({{< relref "/docs/Knowledge-Base/rtk-base-setup" >}}).

 Go to `Receiver -> NTRIP Client...` and configure your NTRIP settings.
-This will be the same settings that you will use in [configuration file later]({{< relref "/docs/robot-assembly/prepare-the-parts/prepare-sd-card#openmowermower_configtxt-on-linux-bootopenmowermower_configtxt">}}).
+This will be the same settings that you will use in the ROS configuration file later.
 {{< imgproc ntrip-client Resize 500x />}}

 NTRIP client should display green connection in the status bar.
 Deviation map (`View -> Deviation Map, F12`) should stay dead center. `No RTK` led will start blinking or go away completely.